DocuSign Inc Earnings - Q1 2026 Analysis & Highlights

 Total customer growth remained healthy at 9% year-over-year as the company approached nearly 1.9 million total customers.

-Customers spending over $300,000 in ACV grew to 1,258, accelerating to 12% year-over-year growth, the first time in three years that the company has seen double digit growth in this metric.
+Customers spending over $300,000 in ACV grew to 1,258, accelerating to 12% year-over-year growth, the first time in three years that double-digit growth was achieved in this metric.

-International revenue mix is now 31% of revenue, with the company seeing particularly strong results in the EMEA region.
+International revenue mix is now 31% of revenue, with international business growing in double digits even excluding foreign exchange impacts.

-Envelopes sent continued to show steady year-over-year growth, while consumption rose to multi-year highs in Q1 across the majority of customer segments and verticals.
+Envelopes sent continued to show steady year-over-year growth, while consumption rose to multi-year highs in Q1 across the majority of customer segments and verticals tracked.

 Capital Allocation